Our People Matter

 Charlie Spence

-His parents were avid gardeners, so the desire to grow things is practically in Charlie Spence’s blood.
-He has lent his passion and expertise to the community flower garden in Clairton, even leading the installation of a pollinator-friendly section that attracts bees and butterflies.
+Growing things is in Charlie Spence’s blood, thanks to growing up with parents who were avid gardeners.
+He has lent his passion and expertise to the community flower garden in Clairton as the volunteer garden steward, even leading the installation of a pollinator-friendly section that attracts bees and butterflies.

-I ran into the woman who had been WPC’s garden volunteer coordinator at another community meeting.
+I ran into the woman who had been WPC’s Garden Volunteer Coordinator at another meeting.
 The Clairton garden needed a steward…next thing I knew, I had a garden.

 What has surprised you most about working with WPC?

 The true enjoyment of working not only with my garden and my team of dedicated volunteers, but also working with the staff.
 They are wonderful people who are always willing to lend a hand.
-As my schedule permits, I also enjoy showing up at other gardens to help, get some ideas for my own garden and meet new people.
+As my schedule permits, I also enjoy showing up at other gardens to lend a hand, get some ideas for my own garden and meet new people.

-What would you tell someone who is interested in volunteering at WPC?
+What advice do you have for someone who is considering volunteering for WPC?

 Take the plunge!
 Call and ask where you can help.
 You meet new people and get gardening tips.
 Honestly, just have a lot of fun.
 At my garden we laugh the whole time.